-And here is a view of Runner, just before starting the final sanding.
-Starting the sanding at 80 grit, ending with 400 grit
+And here is a view of Dancer, just before starting the final sanding.
+Starting the sanding with an 80 grit power grinder, moving steadily lighter grit sand paper, using a power sander, then moving on with hand sanding ending with 400 grit.

 Starting from scratch.
 I always feel like that when trying to form a new piece of art.
 Sometimes the wood calls out to me because of the form it already has.
 Sometimes it is not so easy, such as when I am dealing with a milled piece of lumber.
 Trying to come up with something that won’t feel flat, just as flat as the board it when it comes from the mill.